jcb936/jcb936.github.io/about/index.md

 I'm a *BSc Discrete Mathematics* graduate from the *University of Warwick* and an *MSc Computer Games Technology* graduate from *City, University of London*.

-I am working full-time as a gameplay programmer for [ZA/UM](https://zaumstudio.com/) on an unannounced project.
-I also previously worked as systems programmer for [Splash Damage](https://www.splashdamage.com/) on [Transformers: Reactivate](https://www.playtfr.com/).
+I am working full-time as an engine programmer for [Larian](https://larian.com/).
+I also previously worked as unreal engine programmer for [ZA/UM](https://zaumstudio.com/) and as systems programmer for [Splash Damage](https://www.splashdamage.com/) on [Transformers: Reactivate](https://www.playtfr.com/).
 This is the lil corner of the internet where I will collect my personal projects and occasionally write some blog posts on a variety of topics.

 I also go by *renard* on the web, you (if you speak Italian) might know me for the Italian translations of UNDERTALE and DELTARUNE, [more info here]({{ site.url }}/undertale-spaghetti-project).